erikjhordan-rey/LiveData-DataBinding-Kotlin/README.md

 # LiveData-DataBinding-Kotlin

 As you may know, in the newest version of Android Studio [Android Studio 3.1 Canary 6](https://androidstudio.googleblog.com/2017/12/android-studio-31-canary-6-is-now.html), Google introduced support for LiveData with Data Binding.

-This sample show you how implement it.
+## Project Goal

+Learn to use LiveData + Databinding

 ## Setup Android Studio 3.1 Canary 6